Arabic for Nerds two

 Die Breite und Tiefe der Information über die arabische Grammatik ist bewundernswert.
 Ich bin begeistert!!

-A very informative and helpful book for Arabic Learners
+5.0 out of 5 stars A very informative and helpful book for Arabic Learners

 The book magnificently simplifies the Arabic Language for learners.
 It makes it easy for the reader, first to understand history and components of the Arabic Language, and second to know the meaning behind specific grammar rules.
 The book avoids complicated contexts that make it difficult to follow the grammar rules.
 The book provides the logic behind using the verbs in different tenses .
 I highly recommend reading this book if anyone wants to read and speak the language.